lukso-network/docs/docs/networks/l15-testnet.md

 Go to the [LUKSO Launchpad](https://launchpad.l15.lukso.network) and follow the steps to become a validator.

 **Step 2:**
-When you have generated your keys, you can importing them into the `lukso-validator` by typing: `$ lukso wallet`.
+When you have generated your keys, you can import them into the `lukso-validator` by typing: `$ lukso wallet`.
 You will then be instructed by the interactive interface.

 **Step 3:**
-Now run your node as validator node with `$ lukso start --validator`
+Now run your node as validator node with `$ lukso start --validator  --node-name "REPLACE-WITH-NODE-NAME"`

 You can check your validator status in the [Vanguard Block Explorer](https://explorer.vanguard.l15.lukso.network).
 You can find your validator via its public key.